saveourtool/diktat/info/guide/guide-chapter-3.md

 }
  ```

-8) If the supertype list has more than two elements, they should be separated by newlines
+8) If the supertype list has more than two elements, they should be separated by newlines.

 **Valid example:**
 ```kotlin